OpenFitnessPal/search/README.md

 make
 ```

+3. Install python-myfitnesspal through pip.
+This may change depending on your distribution, but generally, `pip install --break-system-packages` may be the only real way.

+Alternatively, modify `doc/runSearch.sh` to use a virtualenv.

+Furthermore, you will need to be logged in on a browser to MyFitnessPal.

-3. Now, you need to install.
+4. Now, you need to install.
 NGINX and systemd files are provided in this project; you may choose not to install them.

 For all install commands, you may optionally provide `prefix` and `DESTDIR` options.
 This is useful for packagers; i.e. for a PKGBUILD: `make prefix=/usr DESTDIR=${pkgdir} install`.